tangentyh/notes-of-tan/docs/backend/database.md

      - gap lock needed, see next-key locks below — locking all the rows from the first query result set does not prevent the changes that cause the phantom to appear

 1. write anomalies
-   - lost update — transactions read the same value and update it respectively, but only the update that last committed take effect, other updates lost
+   - lost update — transactions read the same value and update it respectively, but only the update that last committed take effect, and other updates are lost
    - dirty write — write values that are dirty read
    - write skew — each individual transaction respects the required invariants, but their combination does not satisfy these invariants; for example, two transaction withdraw $100 from an account with $150, making the balance negative while nonnegative for each transaction